 Some people are concerned about eating cruciferous vegetables and a connection to thyroid problems.
 Luckily, there isn’t much to worry about there, and according to the research, it would take a large amount of cruciferous vegetables to cause any type of hypothyroidism.
 It also appears to be a risk primarily for people who have an existing iodine deficiency.

-My advice if you have a thyroid issue is to consume cruciferous vegetables that have been cooked and to keep them to about one to two servings daily, but otherwise most people can greatly benefit from eating plenty of broccoli and other cruciferous veggies to their hearts’ content.
+My advice if you have a thyroid issue is to consume cruciferous vegetables that have been cooked and to keep them to about one to two servings daily, but otherwise most people can greatly benefit from eating plenty of broccoli and other cruciferous veggies to their hearts’ content, thanks to broccoli nutrition benefits.